 Where they grow: Raised in off-bottom cages on the Stono River just around the bend from the ocean; soon to come are wild selects, still fattening

-Where to find them: 167 Raw, Bar Normandy, and NICO
+Where to find them: 167 Raw and NICO

 PHOTO: (left) Sea Cloud; (right) The young team at Barrier Island Oyster Co. hoists floating cages to harvest pearly white Sea Cloud singles.
 The name refers to a nearby historic plantation as well as the pristine color of its shell.